Swimming at the 1996 Summer Olympics – Men's 100 metre freestyle: Background

 This was the 22nd appearance of the men's 100 metre freestyle.
 The event has been held at every Summer Olympics except 1900 (when the shortest freestyle was the 200 metres), though the 1904 version was measured in yards rather than metres.

 Four of the eight finalists from the 1992 Games returned: gold medalist Alexander Popov of the Unified Team (now competing for Russia), silver medalist Gustavo Borges of Brazil, fourth-place finisher Jon Olsen of the United States, and seventh-place finisher Christian Tröger of Germany.

 In 1992, Popov defeated defending gold medalist Matt Biondi and proceeded to win every major 50 metre and 100 metre freestyle championship since Barcelona, including the 1994 world championships.
 Popov was the odds-on favorite.
 His biggest challenger was American Gary Hall, Jr., runner-up in the world championships.

 Belarus, Bosnia and Herzegovina, Croatia, Kazakhstan, Kyrgyzstan, Moldova, Ukraine, and Uzbekistan each made their debut in the event.
 The United States made its 21st appearance, most of any nation, having missed only the boycotted 1980 Games.

 Competition format

 This freestyle swimming competition used the A/B final format instituted in 1984.
 The competition consisted of two rounds: heats and finals.
 The swimmers with the best 8 times in the semifinals advanced to the A final, competing for medals through 8th place.
 The swimmers with the next 8 times in the semifinals competed in the B final for 9th through 16th place.
 Swim-offs were used as necessary to determine advancement.

 Records

 Prior to this competition, the existing world and Olympic records were as follows.

-No new world or Olympic records were set during the competition.